cafjs/caf_iot/README.md

          }
      }

+The flag `deviceView` helps to identify the version of any description.
+When true, the description is a snapshot of the device and the version number is `toCloud.version`; otherwise, is a snapshot of the CA and the version number is `fromCloud.version`.

 Changes to both maps are asynchronous and there is no guarantee that the response has been processed after seeing the request. **This is not an RPC**.
 It is just a way to sync two maps with a single POST.

 The shared map model works well when we want to make the device sensor data visible in the cloud or set device output pins to some value.
 Moreover, in those cases we typically only care about the current state, and we just need to keep the most recent version of the map.